patcadelina/prometheus-wiki/Console-and-Alert-Field-Templates.md

 If you're a first time user looking for simple consoles [PromDash](https://github.com/prometheus/promdash) is a good place to start, as while console templates are more powerful there's also a steeper learning curve.

-**N.B.** Templates are a new feature that is being actively developed, and the API is subject to change.

 # Examples

 ## Simple alert field templates